JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 I also tried different data augmentation configurations, but I wasn't getting better results so I stuck with the ones I have.

-**Final Model:** Our final model that I trained in SageMaker got us a validation IOU of 0.43338 (using the same parameters as the best Colab model), much higher than the benchmark.
+**Final Model:** Our final model that I trained in SageMaker got us a validation IOU of 0.435 (using the same parameters as the best Colab model), much higher than the benchmark.

 ## IV.
 Results
 _(approx. 2-3 pages)_

 ### Model Evaluation and Validation
-In this section, the final model and any supporting qualities should be evaluated in detail.
-It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
-Questions to ask yourself when writing this section:
-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_

 #### Why was the final model chosen?